 Valentine's Day means cinnamon hearts, conversation hearts, paper hearts -- and a "hearty" collection of activities for children.
 These lesson ideas will put you in the loving spirit of the holiday.

+Valentine's Day is here, and educators will plan on teaching their students about the heart and its functions.
 Probably the best heart-related resource on the Internet for students is The Heart: An Online Exploration from the Franklin Institute Science Museum.
 You will definitely want to begin your study with this virtual trip through the heart and its functions.
 The site offers pages that address the development and structure of the heart, how blood flows through blood vessels, body systems, maintaining a healthy heart, monitoring the heart, and the history of heart science.
 Because this site requires a great deal of reading, you may use it to gain a better understanding of the heart and to help you explain it to your younger students.
 Older students can experience the heart on their own!

 Your heart will skip a beat when you share one of these heart-related activities!